Jasonchen0317/ML_Projects/assignment-3/README.md

 datasets.py is used is for converting raw datas to datasets that fits the input of the model.

-model.py builds the model for this task, which is the fasterrcnn_resnet50_fpn from torch.
+model.py builds the model for this task, which is the fasterrcnn_resnet50_fpn model from torchvision.

 train.py will be run to start training the model.
 The output includes best model and loss plots.